hgonzago/DevSummit-presentations/Dev-Summit-2016/security/presentation.md

 <!-- .slide: data-background="../../reveal.js/img/bg-5.png" -->
 ## **OAuth2 authentication: why and when**
 - <span style="color:cyan">Why you may want to use OAuth2</span>
-  - The registered app provides information on how the application is being used, whom is accessing it, credit usage, etc?
+  - Get access to info on how the app is being used, whom is accessing it, credit usage, etc.
+  - The platform handles the login for you
 - <span style="color:cyan">When to use OAuth2</span>
   - Access users’ private data
   - Create and publish content